Best Toaster Oven

 Earning the last slot in our toast quality testing, the Oster Countertop Oven can still make toast that is more than passable.
 However, said toast had more inconsistencies and deficiencies than any of the other toast that came out of our testing.
 The sides of the bread facing the top of the oven tend to toast much more than the sides facing the bottom, and we struggled to brown the face of cut bagels without burning the edges.

 A toaster oven can add a wide range of cooking abilities to a dorm room or a spartan city kitchen without taking up much space.
 Even if you have access to a full-sized oven, these countertop models can still provide more expedient heat-up times and better energy efficiency when you're only cooking for two.
-However, on the surface they all look very similar, and there are hundreds on the market, making it difficult to pick the right one, We hope our testing results have helped you sift through all of the options and find the perfect model for your space, tastes, and budget.
+However, on the surface, they all look very similar.
+With hundreds on the market, it can be difficult to uncover their differences and select the correct one for you.
+We hope our expert review has helped you sift through all of the options and find the perfect model for your space, tastes, and budget.

 — Max Mutter, Michelle Powell, and Steven Tata